momostarsky/imebra_git/docs/logging.rst

 - *APPLE*
 - *ANDROID*

-The following list describes the logging framework used by Imebra, based on the operating system:
+The following list describes the logging framework used by Dicomhero, based on the operating system:

 - On Apple systems: NSLog
 - On Android: the Android logging system